jsulam-jhu/EN.580.709/Class 1/Topics.md

 * Minimum L1 solution and its tendency to sparsity
 * Lp pseudo-norms (p<1), and the goal of the L0 "norm"

-#### References: Chapter 1, Sparse and Redundant Representations: From Theory to Applications in Signal and Image Processing, by M. Elad
+**References**: Chapter 1, Sparse and Redundant Representations: From Theory to Applications in Signal and Image Processing, by M. Elad